 Can Dogs Go in a Pool?
 Summers come with so much fun and games.
 You know you can jump in the pool when you feel the heat.
 Pool parties are also ubiquitous in summer; people usually come with their dogs, too.

-When your dog joins other dogs, you may wonder if it can get in the pool or not or if it should get in or not.
+When your dog joins other dogs, you may wonder if it can get in the pool or if it should.
 This question clearly states that you are a new dog owner, and your dog has never been to a pool before.

 Most of the time, dogs love getting in the pool, and sometimes they even hate it.
 However, it depends from dog to dog whether they like it or not.
 To find out, you must get your dog in the pool first to see whether your dog is enjoying the pool water.